 Across the study region, we investigated soils developed from three geochemically distinct parent materials (mafic magmatic, felsic magmatic and mixed sedimentary rocks).
-Study sites in the DRC are located in Kahuzi-Biega National Park (-2.31439° S; 28.75246° E) where soils have developed from mafic magmatic rocks, a result of volcanism in the East African Rift System (Schlüter, 2006).
-Mafic magmatic rocks in the region are characterized by high Fe and Al and low Si content as well as a high content of rock-derived nutrients such as base cations, and P (Table 1).
-Study sites in Uganda are located in Kibale National Park (0.46225° N; 30.37403° E) where soils have developed from felsic magmatic and metamorphic rocks.
-The felsic magmatic rocks in our study region are characterized by the gneissic-granulitic complex with low contents of Fe, and Al, and high Si content.
+Study sites in the DRC are located in Kahuzi-Biéga National Park $(-2.31439^{\circ} \text{ S}, 28.75246^{\circ} \text{ E})$, where soils have developed from mafic magmatic rocks, a result of volcanism in the East African Rift system (Schlüter, 2006).
+Mafic magmatic rocks in the region are characterized by high Fe and Al and low Si content, as well as a high content of rock-derived nutrients such as base cations and P (Table 1).
+Study sites in Uganda are located in Kibale National Park (0.46225° N, 30.37403°E) where soils have developed from felsic magmatic and metamorphic rocks.
+The felsic magmatic rocks in our study region are characterized by the gneissic-granulitic complex with low contents of Fe and Al and high Si content.
 Unlike mafic, felsic magmatic rocks in our study sites are characterized by low content of rock-derived nutrients (Table 1).
-Study sites in Rwanda are located in Nyungwe National Park (-2.463088° S; 29.103834° E) where soils have developed from a mixture of sedimentary rocks of varying geochemistry.
+Study sites in Rwanda are located in Nyungwe National Park (-2.463088° S, 29.103834° E) where soils have developed from a mixture of sedimentary rocks of varying geochemistry.
 These sediments are mostly dominated by quartz-rich sandstones and schist layers spanning along the Congo-Nile divide in the western province of Rwanda (Schlüter, 2006).
 Similar to the felsic magmatic soils, mixed sediments in our study sites are characterized by low Fe and Al content but high Si content and low content of rock-derived nutrients.
 A specific feature of the mixed sedimentary rocks in our study region is the presence of fossil organic carbon (Table 1).
-Fossil organic carbon in these sediments is further characterized by a high C:N ratio (153.9 \pm 68.5), and is depleted in N (Doetterl et al., 2021; Reichenbach et al., 2021)
+Fossil organic carbon in these sediments is further characterized by a high C: N ratio (153.9 \pm 68.5) and is depleted in N (Doetterl et al., 2021a; Reichenbach et al., 2021).

 Dominant soil types in the region are various forms of deeply weathered tropical soils.
-Following the World Reference Base for Soil Resources (IUSS Working Group WRB, 2015), soils in the mafic region are described as umbric, vetic and geric Ferralsol and ferralic vetic Nitisols.
-Soils in the mixed sediment region and the felsic region are described as geric and vetic Ferralsol.
+Following the World Reference Base for Soil Resources (IUSS Working Group WRB, 2015), soils in the mafic region are described as Umbric, Vetic and Geric Ferralsol and Ferralic Vetic Nitisols.
+Soils in the mixed sediment region and the felsic region are described as Geric and Vetic Ferralsol.
 Soils in valley bottoms can locally show gleyic features, and Ferralsols there are paired with fluvic Gleysols.
-Soil texture across our sites was generally similar and classified as clay loam with highest clay content in the mafic region (54.20±2.91%), highest silt content in the mixed sediment region (22.63±2.25%).
-Highest sand content was reported for the felsic region (51.90±1.48%).
-Bedrock could not be reached in any soils located under forest vegetation (>3 m) confirming the deep weathering of the parent material during soil formation.
-The weathering front was found in nearby mining and road cuts only at depths >10 m.
-Hence, the investigated soils and their geochemical properties, created through many millennia of weathering, can be interpreted as the end members of pedogenetic alteration for the upper meter of soil, which is the focus of our study.
+Soil texture across our sites was generally similar and classified as clay loam, with highest clay content in the mafic region ($54.20 \pm 2.91 \%$) and highest silt content in the mixed sediment region $(22.63 \pm 2.25 \%)$.
+Highest sand content was reported for the felsic region $(51.90 \pm 1.48 \%)$.
+Bedrock could not be reached in any soils located under forest vegetation (> 3 m), confirming the deep weathering of the parent material during soil formation.
+The weathering front was found in nearby mining and road cuts only at depths > 10 m.
+Hence, the investigated soils and their geochemical properties, created through many millennia of weathering, can be interpreted as being the end members of pedogenetic alteration for the upper metre of soil, which is the focus of our study.